usnistgov/sesame/doc/tutorial/intro.rst

 In being collected by a contact, a carrier in the valence or conduction band loses its energy and relaxes to the chemical potential of the bulk contact.
 This is essentially a recombination process.
-The recombination velocity may be thought of identically as a carrier lifetime in twho dimension (considering Eq. :eq:`tau` where the trap density is two-dimensional, one obtains units of velocity).
+The recombination velocity may be thought of identically as a carrier lifetime in two dimension (considering Eq. :eq:`tau` where the trap density is two-dimensional, one obtains units of velocity).